Is Liposuction Painful? Frequently Asked Questions on Liposuction Side Effects and Recovery

 What are the potential complications?

-Complications from the procedure are due to several factors, among them: excessive liposuction for one session, negative reactions to the fluids injected, the dangers inherent to general anesthesia, or puncture wounds in the organs caused by surgical equipment.
+Complications from the procedure can be caused by several factors, among them: excessive liposuction for one session, negative reactions to the fluids injected, the dangers inherent to general anesthesia, or puncture wounds in the organs caused by surgical equipment.

-Liposuction that involves laser and ultrasound may also result in burns, although the procedure is considered very safe when performed by a certified and experienced professional.
+Liposuction that involves laser and ultrasound may also result in burns, although the procedure is considered to be very safe when performed by a certified and experienced professional.
 As with any surgery, complications can arise during the healing process, especially if post-op instructions are not followed.

 Potential post-surgical complications include:

 - Infection – Any invasive procedure comes with a risk of infection.
 This should be manageable provided you educate yourself about the symptoms of infection and seek treatment immediately should you encounter any.

 - Nerve injury – In rare cases, patients can experience nerve trauma that results in a persistent burning pain in specific areas.
 For patients who find themselves in this situation there are resources available to help manage and reduce this pain.

 - Skin irregularities – Some skin irregularities are a natural side effect and part of the healing process.
 However, sometimes these irregularities can become permanent.
 This generally happens when fat is removed unevenly or if a patient’s skin elasticity is unusually poor.

 - Skin ulcerations – These painful and unsightly sores are on the surface of the skin.
 If you notice sores developing after liposuction, consult your doctor immediately.

 - Skin necrosis – This happens when skin becomes infected and dies.